Nicholas Freudenberg

 About Nicholas

 Freudenberg's research focuses on the impact of corporate business and political practices on public health.
-Freudenberg analyzes how changes in 21st century capitalism have influenced global patterns of health and disease.
-A main focus of his work is on the role of global food business in food insecurity; diet-related diseases; and the rise of low wage food work.
+Freudenberg analyzes how changes in 21st century capitalism have influenced global patterns of health and disease with an interest in the global food industry.
 Freudenberg also studies the role of social movements and civil society in creating alternatives to health damaging social and economic policies.
+His focus is on health activism in New York City.
+Freudenberg also analyzes the the impact of food insecurity, housing instability, and inadequate health and mental health care on the academic and life success of college students and creates interventions to meet these needs.

 Contributions